Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ## 3. Result Collection

 ### 3.1 Q/Expected Utility Values
-We mainly measure the Q or Expected Utility values at states 9 and
+We mainly measure the Q or Expected Utility values at states 9 and 21.
+For both cases, we initialize 4 empty lists to store the Q/Expected Utility values at the end of each episode.
+For Q values, we

-Mean and Std.dev (standard deviation)
+For the experiments of Soph-Agent and Equilibrium Q. Mean and Std.dev (standard deviation)

 ### 3.2 Number of Revisits